lecode-official/pytorch-federated-learning/README.md

     ./baseline-training-statistics.png
 ```

-For baseline experiments, the training and validation accuracy and loss is being plotted.
+For baseline experiments, the training and validation accuracy and loss are being plotted.
 For federated learning experiments, the validation accuracy and loss of the central server as well as the training accuracy and loss of the clients are plotted.
 Since federated learning experiments may have a large client population, the number of clients that are plotted is restricted.
-Be default, the first 100 clients are plotted.
+By default, the first 100 clients are plotted.
 Using the `--maximum-number-of-clients-to-plot`/`-n` argument, the number of plotted clients can be configured.
 The `--client-sampling-method`/`-s` specifies how the clients are being sampled: when specifying `first` the first 100 clients are plotted and when specifying `random` 100 random clients are being plotted.
-Finally, the `--font`/`-f` argument can be used to specify whether a serif or a sans serif font will be used for rendering plots.
+Finally, the `--font`/`-f` argument can be used to specify whether a serif or a sans-serif font will be used for rendering plots.
 A serif font is ideal when embedding the plot in a LaTeX document and a sans-serif font is recommended for other types of documents such as presentations.
 By default a serif font is used.

 ## Preliminary Experiment Results